Wahhabism: Commanding right and forbidding wrong

 Despite this strictness, throughout these years senior Saudi scholars in the kingdom made exceptions in ruling on what is haram (forbidden).
 Foreign non-Muslim troops are forbidden in Arabia, except when the king needed them to confront Saddam Hussein in 1990; gender mixing of men and women is forbidden, and fraternization with non-Muslims is discouraged, but not at King Abdullah University of Science and Technology (KAUST).
 Until 2018, movie theaters and driving by women were forbidden, except at the ARAMCO compound in eastern Saudi, populated by workers for the company that provides almost all the government's revenue.
 The exceptions made at KAUST were also in effect at ARAMCO.

 More general rules of permissiveness changed over time.
 Abdulaziz Ibn Saud imposed Wahhabi doctrines and practices "in a progressively gentler form" as his early 20th-century conquests expanded his state into urban areas, especially the Hejaz.
 After vigorous debate Wahhabi religious authorities in Saudi Arabia allowed the use of paper money (in 1951), the abolition of slavery (in 1962), education of females (1964), and use of television (1965).
 Music, the sound of which once might have led to summary execution, is now commonly heard on Saudi radios.
 Minarets for mosques and use of funeral markers, which were once forbidden, are now allowed.
 Prayer attendance, which was once enforced by flogging, is no longer.

 Appearance

 The uniformity of dress among men and women in Saudi Arabia (compared to other Muslim countries in the Middle East) has been called by Arthur G Sharp as a "striking example of Wahhabism's outward influence on Saudi society", and an example of the Wahhabi belief that "outward appearances and expressions are directly connected to one's inward state."

 A "badge" of a particularly pious Wahhabi man is a robe too short to cover the ankle, an untrimmed beard, and no cord (Agal) to hold the head scarf in place.
 The warriors of the Wahhabi Ikhwan religious militia wore a white turban in place of an agal.

-Propagation

-Da'wah Wahhabiyya, or the Wahhabi mission, is the idea of spreading Wahhabism throughout the world.
-Tens of billions of dollars have been spent by the Saudi government and charities on mosques, schools, education materials, scholarships, throughout the world to promote the Wahhabi influences.
-Tens of thousands of volunteers and several billion dollars also went in support of the jihad against the atheist communist regime governing Afghanistan.